e-sites/Jsend/README.md

 Jsend
 =====

-Jsend is a layer on top of jQuery's $.ajax method that handles JSON data exchange according to the non-official JSend spec.
+JSend is a layer on top of jQuery's `$.ajax` method that handles JSON data exchange according to the non-official JSend spec.
 Whilst the spec provides rules for a consistent JSON response, our script gives developers the functionality to handle the actual communication based on this format.

 ## The spec
 Never heard of the Jsend spec?
 As stated on the [OmniTI Labs site](http://labs.omniti.com/labs/jsend):